Former Ohio State QB Dwayne Haskins dies after being hit by dump truck on Florida highway

 Haskins' agent, Cedric Saunders told ESPN's Adam Schefter that the quarterback was training in South Florida with his Pittsburgh Steelers teammates.

-According to Florida Highway Patrol, Haskins was attempting to cross the westbound lanes of Interstate 595 when he was hit by a dump truck.
+According to Florida Highway Patrol, Haskins was attempting to cross the westbound lanes of Interstate 595 on foot when he was hit by a dump truck.
 He was pronounced dead at the scene.

 Haskins, who started for Buckeyes in 2018, completed 370 passes on 530 attempts for 4,843 yards and 50 touchdowns.